 You can choose a classic reading, something found in scripture, spirituality focused, or relates to merging your backgrounds, cultures or faiths.
 A classic reading may have multiple versions or translations, including shorter and more enhanced styles.
 “If one family or many guests are not fluent in the main language the officiant is using, you can have a reading done in their native language, and have it translated in the program so everyone comprehends it,” suggests Rev. Annie Lawrence.
 “If the ceremony will all be in one language, you can translate the readings in the program to help guests understand both wedding ceremony readings, as well as other parts of the service.”

 More modern reading selections are found in pop culture, including movies, TV shows and song lyrics.
 “More and more couples are choosing unique wedding ceremony readings from joint interests, such as a favorite TV show,” Rev. Annie Lawrence explains.
 “I had one couple whose readings came from Game of Thrones, and another had lyrics from a Ne-Yo song read.”

 But don’t wait to the last minute warns Rev. Pam Swider of PS I Love You Ceremonies in Ferndale, Michigan.
 “I tell couples to do some searches online, but warn them that it can be overwhelming and to not wait until the last minute.”
 Many officiants have an ever-growing list of both religious and non-religious wedding ceremony readings to help couples find the right ones for their ceremony.
 Ask your officiant to share his or her suggestions with you soon after hiring him or her so you’re not rushed into a decision the week or two before the wedding.

-Here are some unique wedding ceremony readings for your wedding.
+Here are some unique wedding readings to make your ceremony even more unique.

 The First Letter of Saint John 4:7-12